Experiences & Amenities

 - Parking is limited, and a $5 fee (in addition to the general park admission fee) is required to launch your boat at the park.

-The Scallop Cove II concession is accessible to all and offers food, snacks, drinks, groceries, beach supplies, boating and fishing supplies, camping supplies and beach rentals.
-They also rent kayaks, canoes and bicycles.
-Contact park office for hours of operation or other information.
+The Scallop Cove Too concession is accessible to all and offers food, snacks, drinks, groceries, beach supplies, boating and fishing supplies, camping supplies and beach rentals.
+They also rent pontoon boats, kayaks, canoes, stand-up paddleboards and dive flags.
+For more information or to make a reservation, visit Scallop Cove Too.